ccrma/chuck-website/smuck/doc/walkthru.md

 ### Requirements
 - `ezInstrument` is an abstract class, so you must extend it to create your own custom instrument.
 - `ezInstrument` has two required functions: `noteOn` and `noteOff`.
-- `ezInstrument` also has a required `n_voices` variable that describes how many voices the instrument has for polyphony.
+- `ezInstrument` should call `numVoices()` to set the number of voices the instrument has for polyphony.

 ### Basic Example
 ```